sgupta38/Workipian/ReadMe.md

 >### Simple utility To keep log of your day-today work.

+- Prerequisite is to type command: "pip install openpyxl"
 - Python GUI based tool which logs your work in simple excelsheet file.
 - Helps in tracking work history.[or watever you log]